notus-sh/documents/01 - Documents réutilisables/Écrire pour le web/en-writing-for-web.md

 ### Start at the end

 **Get straight to the point**.
-Avoid introducing a subject with an ambiguous welcoming paragraph or with terms of use.
+Avoid introducing a subject with an ambiguous welcoming paragraph or foreword.
 A text for the web should be written "upside down", presenting **above all the most essential points**, before developing them below.
 In this way, the Internet user quickly accesses the useful information, then they will progress to read the areas that interest them.

 []
 > The ideal web content

 Your introduction should not be more than a short paragraph, but it must summarise the essential information.
-It should be possible to read in an automatic way, as a brief thought.
+It should be possible to read this in isolation, as a synopsis.
 The rest of the article only exists to provide further details.

 ### Adapt your tone to your audience

 **Capture the essence** of the people you are writing for.
 It is important to use a tone of voice that has been **carefully tailored** so that your readers will not be put off by a site with overly formal language, or on the other hand language that’s too familiar.
-Adopt **a personal style** that is neither too formal or commercial, so that you can easily communicate your points to the reader.
+Adopt **a personal style** that is neither too impersonal or commercial, so that you can easily communicate your points to the reader.

 Avoid too many repetitions, which will make the text flabby, instead make full use of the range of language that’s relevant to your subject.
 As well as making the reading more fluid, in this way your page will have a greater chance of appearing in a variety of search results.